SaltwaterC/PasswordHash2/README.md

 PasswordHash2::hash('password');

-> returns a bcrypt hash, FALSE on failure aka the hash is shorter than
+> Returns a bcrypt hash, FALSE on failure aka the hash is shorter than
 > expected or the desired algo is unavailable.
 It should not fail
 > unless you don't have the required PHP version and the OpenSSL
 > extension.
 Raises a warning if the OpenSSL random seed is not